airpair/git-powered-collaborative-blogging/post.md

 One reason I started AirPair, was because it's an expression of many ideas around learning from one another, presented in my all-time favorite TED Talk [When ideas have sex by Matt Ridley](http://www.ted.com/talks/matt_ridley_when_ideas_have_sex?language=en):

 [![Matt Ridley](//airpair.github.io/img/2015/01/matt-ridley.png)](http://www.ted.com/talks/matt_ridley_when_ideas_have_sex?language=en)
-> ***"To answer our continual ability to attain wealth and improve our own living standards, you need to understand how human beings bring together their brains, and enable their ideas to combine and re-combine, to meet and indeed to mate."***
+> ***"To answer our continual ability to attain wealth and improve our own living standards, you need to understand how human beings bring together their brains, and enable their ideas to combine and recombine, to meet and indeed to mate."***

-Totally recommend finidng 15 minutes to absorb Ridley's talk.
+Totally recommend finding 15 minutes to absorb Ridley's talk.
 It is a framework for thinking around how this idea came about as well as the millions of ideas we hope to spawn.
-One part Ridely explores that is particuarly relevant to software, is the notion of our intellectual acceleration.
-The more we interact, converse and exchange knowledge, the more our ideas combine and mutate forming new ideas and products embodying previous ideas originating from thousands or even millions of indivduals.
+One part Ridely explores that is particularly relevant to software, is the notion of our intellectual acceleration.
+The more we interact, converse and exchange knowledge, the more our ideas combine and mutate forming new ideas and products embodying previous ideas originating from thousands or even millions of individuals.

 ![Stone Axe](http://iceagenow.info/wp-content/uploads/2011/11/Matt-Ridley-Stone-Axe.jpg)

-Interestingly, as ideas become more evolved, they are even more quickly supersceded.
-The Stone Axe was used for thousands of years, yet iPhones are out of fasion after a few months.
+Interestingly, as ideas become more evolved, they are even more quickly superseded.
+The Stone Axe was used for thousands of years, yet iPhones are out of fashion after a few months.

 ![Mouse](http://iceagenow.info/wp-content/uploads/2011/11/Matt-Ridley-Computer-Mouse.jpg)

 **2.1.2 GitHub => Social Coding**

-As developers, we've see hands down what Ridley is talking about.
-Every year the cycle of new frameworks appearing, spreading world-wide and becoming second best, gets shorter.
+As developers, we've seen hands down what Ridley is talking about.
+Every year the cycle of new frameworks appearing, spreading worldwide and becoming second best, gets shorter.

 Largely thanks to GitHub, Developer ideas having sex is old news.
 By removing friction for the common developer to wield Git, they made Open Source mainstream.
 I'm still awed and thankful to those GitHubbers who first empowered developers, who had never met, to collaborate, contribute, discuss and form bonds while improving common code.

 ** 2.1.3 AirPair => Social Authoring**

 AirPair's whole thesis for existing, is observing a need around the acceleration of software ideas.
-As we make better software faster and faster, we'll need more efficient and powerful ways to express, share and consume the knowledge emedded in our code.
+As we make better software faster and faster, we'll need more efficient and powerful ways to express, share and consume the knowledge embedded in our code.

 We're primarily known for connecting developers over video chat for live one-on-one help.
 Our broader mission is to find new ways to create relationships between developers that enable more efficient knowledge share.

 We think we've identified a gap that fits perfectly under why we wake up and come to work.
 Developers already have a universal ***long tail*** Q/A platform - *StackOverflow.com*.
 We have plenty of independent ***short tail*** content providers, who publish official go-to documentation on pure and vanilla use cases with their own Open Source frameworks and proprietary APIs.
 But where is the Wikipedia-like collection of quickstarts, tutorials and usage by example in the trenches?
-We think it doesn't exist yet, because no one has executed a collabortive model.
+We think it doesn't exist yet, because no one has executed a collaborative model.

 We'd like your playing out an experiment to reproduce for long form technical content what Stackoverflow did for Q/A and Wikipedia did for encyclopedia knowledge.